 Take a look at international programming contests like Microsoft Imagine Cup, Google Code Jam, or the general CFTtime rankings, and you’ll see how often Polish teams land the highest spots.

 Software developers in Poland are hard-working and creative.
 Polish teams that participate in worldwide hackathons often come up with the most innovative and daring solutions.
 Polish software development companies attract clients from all over the world, thanks to the sheer talent and skills of their workforce.

-Since the costs of living are lower in Poland, the high quality of work comes at competitive pricing too, which is just great for companies interested in outsourcing software development.
+Since the costs of living are lower in Poland, the high quality of work comes at competitive pricing too, which is just great for companies interested in cooperation with polish staffing or software development shops.
 Outsourcing to Poland makes sense financially and quality-wise.

 Talent alone isn’t enough to produce a highly-skilled workforce.
 The other prerequisite is education.
 And Poland offers access to quality education in Computer Science, IT, and STEM areas.
 Every year, thousands of junior software developers enter the Polish job market.
 Most of the time, they hold a Master’s degree in Computer Science or a relevant subject, but also have some practical experience gained during internships.

 It’s not only universities that offer young developers opportunities to gain new skills through internships and placements.
 Polish developers also participate in meetups, workshops, and hackathons organized in all of the country’s major tech hubs.